chenxingqiang/secret-learn/doc/computing/computational_performance.rst

 data.
-If you ensure that your data is acceptable, you may suppress checking for finiteness by setting the environment variable ``XLEARN_ASSUME_FINITE`` to a non-empty string before importing jax-sklearn, or configure it in Python with :func:`set_config`.
+If you ensure that your data is acceptable, you may suppress checking for finiteness by setting the environment variable ``XLEARN_ASSUME_FINITE`` to a non-empty string before importing secret-learn, or configure it in Python with :func:`set_config`.
 For more control than these global settings, a :func:`config_context` allows you to set this configuration within a specified context::